sagemath/trac_to_gh/Issue 7107.md

 # Issue 7107: sage does not build on ppc os x 10.4 anymore, failing with mpfr

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7107

 Original creator: was